JonahSpicher/AccentGuesser/docs/index.md

 ## Acknowledgements

-Many thanks to the user drscotthawley for the usage of his [audio classifier](https://github.com/drscotthawley/panotti).
+Many thanks to GitHub user drscotthawley for the usage of his [audio classifier](https://github.com/drscotthawley/panotti).
+Thank you as well to Chris Wilson and Matt Diamond for the javascript providing in-browser [audio recording capabilities](https://webaudiodemos.appspot.com/AudioRecorder/index.html).